 In the event of sudden cardiac arrest, victims may exhibit heavy breathing for a few seconds to a few minutes after their heart has stopped.
 It is important to note that this type of breathing is not normal and requires urgent action.
 Continue reading to discover what action to take in response to this agonal breathing.

-Agonal breathing is often associated with cardiac arrest, which occurs when the heart’s electrical system malfunctions and the heart stops beating.
+Agonal breathing is often associated with cardiac failure, which occurs when the heart’s electrical system malfunctions and the heart stops beating.
 When this happens, agonal breathing can occur due to oxygen deprivation in the body.
-Agonal breathing is one of the first signs that a person is experiencing cardiac arrest, and it typically appears within seconds to minutes after the onset of cardiac arrest.
+Agonal breathing is one of the first signs that a person is experiencing sudden cardiac event, and it typically appears within seconds to minutes after the onset of cardiac arrest.
 Therefore, recognizing the signs and symptoms of agonal breathing can be vital to providing timely medical treatment.

 The signs and symptoms of agonal breathing can vary depending on the underlying cause.
 However, common signs and symptoms include shallow, rapid breaths that are often labored or spasmodic, with pauses between breaths.